kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 In addition to Adam's comments, there is no standard, stable way of *getting* the text from a series of nodes. textContent returns everything, including tabs, white space, and even script content. [...] innerText is one of those things IE got right, just like innerHTML.
 Let's please consider making that a standard instead of removing it.
 </blockquote>

-In the same thread, Robert O'Callahan (of Mozilla) [doubts usefullness of innerText](http://lists.w3.org/Archives/Public/public-whatwg-archive/2010Aug/0477.html) but also adds:
+In the same thread, Robert O'Callahan (of Mozilla) [doubts usefulness of innerText](http://lists.w3.org/Archives/Public/public-whatwg-archive/2010Aug/0477.html) but also adds:

 <blockquote>
 But if Mike Wilcox or others want to make the case that innerText is actually a useful and needed feature, we should hear it.
 Or if someone from Webkit or Opera wants to explain why they added it, that would be useful too.